 - You can use softened butter rather than melted butter in this recipe.
 The dough will still be quite soft and the recipe will perform better if you chill the dough

-- Melted butter results in a slightly crispier edge on the cookie, whereas softened butter is a more soft and chewy all-around cookie
+- Melted butter results in a slightly crispier edge on the cookie, whereas softened butter makes more soft and chewy cookies.

 Nutrition